Monitor and protect wildlife through real-time data and communication

 Key Species: Black and White Rhino, Elephant, Lion, Cheetah, Giraffe, Wild Dog

-This year we’re delighted to continue our work with the Sabi Sands Conservation Management Team.
+This year we’re delighted to continue our work with the Sabi Sand Conservation Management Team.
 Together, we’re extending the pilot project to implement innovative technologies in a new section of the reserve, next to the Kruger National Park.
 The project aims to empower a rapid ranger response to safeguard rhinos against a recent increase in poaching activity during the Covid-19 pandemic.

-Planned enhancements will include deployment of new network servers, security cameras and AI-powered analytics.
+Planned enhancements will include the deployment of new network servers, security cameras and AI-powered analytics.
 AI software will monitor the video from thermal cameras 24/7 and aims to generate automated alerts when a human crosses the boundary, so teams can rapidly respond.

 New innovations also include: ‘Nomadic Masts’.
 Nomadic masts provide long-range cameras and radio connectivity on wheels, where equipment is fixed securely to a well-anchored trailer.
 These mobile units make it easy to redeploy surveillance in new locations.
-This tackles previous issues, where cameras have been fixed and difficult to move; with poachers learning their positions and change their tactics accordingly.
+This tackles previous issues, where cameras have been fixed and difficult to move; with poachers learning their positions and changing their tactics accordingly.
 Nomadic masts will enable rangers to be more agile and react to changing threats.

 - We look forward to updating you on the results of this project in 2022